Following the path of a Jedi is not a religion – but the force is not with them and it’s official.

-With 177,000 supporters the Temple of the Jedi Order asked for charity status in the UK, which comes with generous tax breaks for any fund raising.
+With 177,000 supporters the asked for charity status in the UK, which comes with generous tax breaks for any fund raising.

 But officials of the Charity Commission declined the request on the grounds the Jedi code was not a religion because to be one, Jedis need to believe in one or more gods, principles or kings.

 The commission considers the act of worship is critical for a belief to become a religion, and even though the temple provided evidence of meditation, sermons and live ceremonies, the application did not go far enough to prove the case.

 The Jedi Order is depicted in the Star Wars science fiction film franchise.